-The impact vaping has on the body is a that's still discussion widely open everywhere, and nobody seems to be able to agree on exactly what happens to the body when you vape e-cigarettes.
+The impact vaping has on the body is a discussion that's still widely open everywhere, and nobody seems to be able to agree on exactly what happens to the body when you vape e-cigarettes.
 There is plenty of ongoing research to study lung capacity, toxicity, blood and oxygen levels in vapers, so we always recommend beginning your own personal research by reading proven scientific studies from trusted outlets.

-The changes you will notice after making the move to switch to vaping can be staggering, with many vapers reporting that they enjoy a better sense of taste and smell, a disappearing smoker’s cough, as well as the ability to breathe more deeply and cleanly than before.
+The changes you will notice after making the switch to vaping can be staggering, with many vapers reporting that they enjoy a better sense of taste and smell, a disappearing smoker’s cough, as well as the ability to breathe more deeply and cleanly than before.

-Everybody is different so everybody will enjoy different results and benefits; the information we’re sharing below is based on our own research into studies that discuss how vaping and nicotine impact the body.
+Every body is different, so everybody will enjoy different results and benefits; the information we’re sharing below is based on our own research into studies that discuss how vaping and nicotine impact the body.
 We urge anybody considering switching to vaping to speak to a medical professional for guidance and support if appropriate.

 What Does Nicotine Do to the Body?